LISE-B26/pylabcontrol/README.md

 + How can we send feedback?

-Feel free to create an issue on the issue tracker if you feel you have an issue for us to consider.
+Feel free to create an issue on the issue tracker if you find any bugs.